fsRakib/Campus-Media/README.md

 - User can create post
 - Follow or Unfollow to others
 - Visit registered profile
-- AI power chat using Geminiu API
+- AI power chat using Gemini API